-- Draw out the problem area: Before you start sanding with the problem area, you can highlight making with the pencil all over the surface.
+Before sanding with the problem area, you can highlight making with the pencil all over the surface.
 The marks will be helpful for you to identify the uneven areas.
 First, the defects may not be visible to you, but when you start sending the pencil marks inside, the defects will stabilize, but the marks outside the stippled area will gradually disappear.
 The woodworkers had used these techniques lots of years before and tried to solve the problem.

-- Get it level: During the sanding process, lots of dust particles create.
+Lots of dust particles are created during the sanding process.
 Clean the surface area and make the environment safe.
 Using a soft cloth or air hose pipe fixed with the sander can remove the dust.
 If you still see the pencil marks inside the defect surface, you can understand how far the damage extends and how deep the over sanded area is.
 You have to repeat the process until you get an even surface.

-- Veneer: Wood veneer is the special care of the wooden surface.
+Wood veneer is the special care of the wooden surface.
 It only shows a few centimeters deep and is easy to sand.
-When we see the visible line on the wood side, it is a good sign of veneer.
+When we see the visible line on the wood side, it is a good veneer sign.
 If we see that the wood’s edge doesn’t have any open area, then the veneer is a good practice of working with that wooden surface.

 Sometimes you can feel that some surfaces or shapes are not possible for us to sand in parallel towards the grain.
 So, though we always sand with the grain, it’s pretty tough for us to maintain the rules.
-Don’t worry; when you do sanding against the grain, you have to know how to fix the problem when this type of unavoidable condition arises.
+Don’t worry; when you rub against the grain, you have to know how to fix the problem when this unavoidable condition arises.

 Cross-grained scratches can destroy the looks of all attractive items.
 That can occur on the floor surfaces, craft items, and furniture.
 Sanding with the grain is a perfect solution to scratches created by cross-grain.
 Here I will show you how to fix sanding against the grain-